 The material is a polyester and spandex blend and is very thick, especially around the pocket area.
-Despite the thickness, we found these pants to be very breathable during hot yoga and while we were running.
+Despite the thickness, we found these pants to be very breathable during hot yoga and running.
 However, the pockets on the side added an extra layer of fabric that made the pant feel more substantial and constricting.

 Ease of Movement

 When we used the side pockets for our phone on runs, we found the pants would ride down even faster.
-These pockets are only useful for post-yoga brunches when you want to carry your phone and wallet.
-Regardless of these pant's unwillingness to stay in place during high-intensity activities, we found them easy to move in during yoga and other light to medium intensity exercises.
+These pockets are only helpful for post-yoga brunches when you want to carry your phone and wallet.
+Regardless of these pants' unwillingness to stay in place during high-intensity activities, we found them easy to move in during yoga and other light to medium intensity exercises.
 Yoga involves our legs being spread out quite a bit, and we found those movements help keep our pants in place.

 Comfort and Fit

-These pants come in at a low price point compared to many of the others we tried.
+These pants come in at a low price compared to many of the others we tried.
 While they did prove to be very breathable, there were many moments we were frustrated with the way these pants fit.
 When considering the value of yoga pants, we feel one of the most important metrics to acknowledge is their durability.
 Out of the pants we tried, these are one of the least durable.
-If you are looking for a better option with pockets at a similar price point, we suggest the ODODOS.
+If you are looking for a better option with pockets at a similar price point, we suggest the ODODOS Dual Pocket.

 — Bo Outland